 - In a medium bowl, sift together flour, baking soda, cinnamon, and salt.

 - In a separate mixing bowl, whisk together sugars and eggs.
-Add coconut oil, mashed bananas, buttermilk, and vanilla.
+Add coconut oil, mashed bananas, sour cream, and vanilla.
 Mix to combine.

 - Fold in flour mixture.